Tunde Adeleke

-Tunde Adeleke (born July 12, 1995) is a professional Canadian football defensive back for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+Tunde Adeleke (born July 12, 1995) is a Nigerian-Canadian former professional football defensive back who is the co-pass game coordinator and assistant special teams coach for the Carleton Ravens of U Sports football.
+He played for seven seasons in the Canadian Football League (CFL) where he was a three-time divisional All-Star and was a CFL All-Star in 2019.
+He is a two-time Grey Cup champion after winning with the Calgary Stampeders in 2018 and with the Toronto Argonauts in 2024.

+Early life

+Adeleke was born in Lagos, Nigeria, and grew up in Ottawa, Ontario, Canada.

 University career

 Adeleke played U Sports football for the Carleton Ravens from 2013 to 2016.
+He played in 31 games where he recorded 155 tackles, three interceptions, one sack, four forced fumbles, and 9 return touchdowns.

 Professional career

 Calgary Stampeders

-Adeleke was drafted by the Calgary Stampeders in the third round, 25th overall, in the 2017 CFL Draft and signed with the team on May 27, 2017.
+Adeleke was drafted by the Calgary Stampeders in the third round, 25th overall, in the 2017 CFL draft and signed with the team on May 27, 2017.
 He played for two seasons with the Stampeders and won his first Grey Cup championship after the team's victory in the 106th Grey Cup game.